Fear Of Abandonment & Relationships

 No matter the reason you fear abandonment, you have options to get help and enjoy meaningful intimacy without sabotaging your interpersonal relationships.
 Below, we’ll explore how fear of abandonment can affect relationships and how to move forward with less fear and a greater sense of empowerment.

-This phobia may begin in childhood, sometimes manifesting as separation anxiety disorder, and moving beyond it may take some time.
+A fear of abandonment may begin in childhood, sometimes manifesting as separation anxiety disorder, and moving beyond this fear may take some time.

 However, with the guidance of a licensed therapist who has training and experience in abandonment issues, you may discover a new way of thinking, which can bring about a greater sense of freedom and may even lead to healthy, long-lasting romantic relationships.

-One of the first steps is identifying your fear.
+One of the first steps is identifying your fear of abandonment.
 Once you recognize it, you can begin to equip yourself with a set of tools to address this fear when it arises.
-There are several steps you can take to overcome being afraid of abandonment and improve your relationships, including rebuilding your confidence, learning to trust again, and letting go of the past.
-Therapy can be instrumental in this process.
+There are several steps you can take to overcome fear of abandonment and improve your relationships, including rebuilding your confidence, learning to trust again, and letting go of the past.
+Various types of therapy can help facilitate this process.

 A fear of abandonment is a common concern that exists to varying degrees in many people.
 Most of us can relate to this feeling and have experienced it at some point in life.